namx-holi/Disco-Launchpad/README.md

 # Disco-Launchpad
+Written in Python2.7 and using PyGame

-lets you turn launchpad into a disco floor through command line
+Lets you turn a Launchpad into a disco floor that is similar to the effect used in Crypt of the Necrodancer